sulabhkatiyar/Spatial_Att/README.md

 This is a Pytorch implementation of Spatial Attention model proposed in _Knowing When to Look: Adaptive Attention via A Visual Sentinel for Image Captioning_ published in CVPR 2017 [link](https://openaccess.thecvf.com/content_cvpr_2017/papers/Lu_Knowing_When_to_CVPR_2017_paper.pdf)

+#### Note: This is a work in progress.
+I will upload detailed explanation and results from MSCOCO dataset as well.

 ### Results

 **For Flickr8k dataset:**